Last Updated on February 23, 2024 by Larry

 - Live centers

 You can start with some basic cutting tools, set-up the lathe wherever you wanna mount it, score some wood, and then start turning.

 Why You Should Own A Midi Lathe

-The role of this machine is that you can rotate or spin items such as bowls, wooden doorknobs, wooden stool legs, pencils, or other items using wood that is normally 12″ in diameter.
-Tailpiece extenders are also a plus point for turning larger wood pieces like baseball bats.
+The role of this machine is that you can rotate or spin items such as bowls, wooden doorknobs, wooden stool legs, pens, or other items using wood that is usually 12-14″ in diameter.
+Tailpiece extenders are also a plus point for turning larger wood pieces like baseball bats or furniture.

-In addition to the tailpiece extenders, the compact size makes them very convenient if you are lacking in big space and of course the price that you don’t want to spend so early to acquire a full-sized lathe.
+In addition to the tailpiece extenders, the compact size makes them very convenient if you lack in space and, of course, the price that you don’t want to spend so early to acquire a full-sized lathe.